aungthurhahein/aungthurhahein.github.com/now.md

 *	Stick to run 10km per week
 *	Spend spare time playing random card games and participating in <a href="quora.com">Quora</a> conversations
 *	Maintaining this blog
-*	Managin to declutter life and to improve productivity *
+*	Managing to declutter life and to improve productivity